tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-03-Ins_Probability_Distributions_of_Potential_Outcomes.md

   ![coin-flip-5-simulations-bins](Images/coin-flip-5-simulations-bins.png)

 * Setting the `density` parameter to `True` for the histogram plot function creates a frequency density histogram which can be used to showcase the probability distribution of potential outcomes.
-In this case, it can be interpreted that for an experiment of `5` simulations of `10` coin flips, we can expect approx `40%` of our simulations to land `4` heads out of `10` coin flips.
+In this case, it can be interpreted that for an experiment of `5` simulations of `10` coin flips, we can expect approx `40%` of our simulations to land between `4-5` heads and another `40%` of our simulations to land between `5-6` heads.
+In addition, it could be said that `80%` of our simulations could land between `4-6` heads.

   ![coin-flip-density-histogram](Images/coin-flip-density-histogram.png)